MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/stream-data-to-event-hubs.md

 5. Click **Save** ![Save button](../social-engagement/media/save-icon.png "Save button").

 > [!TIP]
->  For an end-to-end example, see [](../social-engagement/work-with-event-hubs.md "Work with events from Social Engagement in Azure Event Hubs").
+>  For an end-to-end example, see [Work with events from Social Engagement in Azure Event Hubs](../social-engagement/work-with-event-hubs.md "Work with events from Social Engagement in Azure Event Hubs").

 <a name="disable_connection"></a>
 ## Disable or re-enable a connection to Azure Event Hubs